 Yash Shah, Co-founder and CEO of Clientjoy agreed and added that “It becomes a problem when you are everything for everyone”.

-Thankfully, Lee became our knight in shining armour and discussed about marketing tactics to stand out as an agency.
+Thankfully, Lee became our knight in shining armour and discussed marketing tactics to stand out as an agency.
 His insights come from his own proven journey and add up greatly for the success of any agency.
 Lee suggested the following steps:

 Solving your brand’s identity crisis is the core step.
 In order to establish a clear identity, keep pestering yourself repeatedly with these questions: